+Do you know how Duluth accounting and disaster preparedness protect small businesses?
 If you have an outsourced accounting firm on board to handle your financial management, do you also know they can keep you afloat should disaster strike?
 Disasters can show up in many ways.
 You could be facing a natural disaster, a data breach, or a tech failure.
-Here’s what you need to know about accounting and disaster preparedness.
+Here’s what you need to know about Duluth accounting and disaster preparedness.

 We’ve all heard about the dreaded data breach.
 Some of us have probably even been victims of such personal data violations.
 Which is why it’s vital to protect yourself from such a disaster, whether to prevent it or to recover from it should it happen.
-If someone hacks into your company information, you can lose not only your private information but your entire company.
-When you outsource your accounting, you don’t have the security risk of storing all of your financial information on a local computer or a local network.
+If someone hacks into your company information, you can lose not only your private data but your entire company.
+When you outsource your accounting, you don’t have the security risk of storing your financial information on a local computer or a local network.
 Your accounting firm will have a security protocol in place that you might not be able to integrate yourself.
 These security measures will keep your information safe from outside sources.